 Case manager in prison (0.75 academic years, EQF level 5).
 By completing the case manager curriculum, the learner acquires specific knowledge and skills, which contributes to the reduction of recidivism and the execution of sentences based on the target group (young prisoners and prisoners with cognitive disabilities, foreign prisoners, prisoners involved in organized crime).
 A valid service relationship with the prison is a prerequisite for starting to study.
 Prison officers with at least secondary education and at least 3 years of work experience in the field with EQF level 4 competence can acquire the profession.
 The graduate is able to work as a case manager for specific groups of inmates.

-Continuing education is a part of the college of Justice; it deals with in-service training for prison officers to maintain and improve their professional skills.
+Continuing education is a part of the Prison Service College; it deals with in-service training for prison officers to maintain and improve their professional skills.